Isoamyl alcohol

 Isoamyl alcohol is a colorless liquid with the formula C_{5}H_{12}O, specifically (H_{3}C–)_{2}CH–CH_{2}–CH_{2}–OH.
 It is one of several isomers of amyl alcohol (pentanol).
 It is also known as isopentyl alcohol, isopentanol, or (in the IUPAC recommended nomenclature) 3-methyl-butan-1-ol.
 An obsolete name for it was isobutyl carbinol.

 Isoamyl alcohol is an ingredient in the production of banana oil, an ester found in nature and also produced as a flavouring in industry.
 It is a common fusel alcohol, produced as a major by-product of ethanol fermentation.

 Occurrence

 Isoamyl alcohol is one of the components of the aroma of Tuber melanosporum, the black truffle.

-Fusel alcohols like isoamyl alcohol are grain fermentation byproducts, and therefore trace amounts of isoamyl are present in many alcoholic beverages.
+Fusel alcohols like isoamyl alcohol are fermentation byproducts, and therefore trace amounts of isoamyl are present in many alcoholic beverages.

 The compound has also been identified as a chemical in the pheromone used by hornets to attract other members of the hive to attack.